yan-hic/Xtream-m3u_plus-IPTV-Player/README.md

 - **Movies and series information:** Additional movies and series information e.g. movie/series cover, description, cast, trailer, TMDB, etc.
 - **Series navigation:** Access series categories and specific episodes with efficient 'Go Back' functionality in series playlist.
 - **Search bar history:** By using the up and down keys you can access the previously searched texts in the search bars.
+- **Sorting playlists:** Each list can be sorted A-Z, Z-A or sorting can be disabled.
+The default sorting can be configured in the settings tab.
 - **Info tab:** Information about IPTV account status.
 - **Error Handling:** Graceful handling of loading issues.
 - **External Player Support:** Play channels/movies/series using VLC or SMPlayer.